gorinserhii-spec/PacketTracer-Corporate-Network-Project/README.md

 # Project Evolution: From Static to Dynamic
 ---------------------
- This section details the key changes and fixes made during the project.
+ This section details the key changes and fixes I made during the project.
 It shows how the network evolved from a basic static setup to a more advanced, dynamic, and realistic topology.

-- Router Model Change: We initially used Cisco 4331 routers.
-However, these models have a limited number of physical ports (2), which was insufficient for our design.
-We successfully replaced them with Cisco 2911 routers, which provided the necessary ports for all connections (LAN, WAN, and Cloud).
+- Router Model Change: I initially used Cisco 4331 routers.
+However, I found that these models have a limited number of physical ports, which was insufficient for my design.
+To fix this, I replaced them with        Cisco 2911 routers, which provided the necessary ports for all connections (LAN, WAN, and Cloud).

 - Cloud-PT Configuration: The Cloud-PT device in Packet Tracer 8.x is a special WAN emulator.
-Initially, there was confusion because it doesn't allow a direct IP address configuration on its interfaces.
-We resolved this by assigning the public IP address (209.165.200.1) directly to the Router1 interface connected to the cloud, treating the cloud as a transparent bridge.
+I initially had some confusion because it doesn't allow a direct IP address configuration on its interfaces.
+I resolved this by assigning the public IP address (209.165.200.1) directly to the Router1 interface connected to the cloud, treating the cloud as a transparent bridge.

 - Routing Protocol: The initial configuration used static routes for both IPv4 and IPv6.
-While functional, this approach is not scalable.
-We replaced all static routes with the OSPF protocol, which allows the routers to automatically learn about new networks, simplifying future expansion and improving network resiliency.
+While functional, I realized this approach is not scalable.
+I replaced all static routes with the OSPF protocol, which allows the routers to automatically learn about new networks, simplifying future expansion and improving network resiliency.

-- IPv6 Addressing: The PCs were receiving IPv6 addresses with a unique host portion, which seemed unexpected.
-We confirmed that this is the correct behavior of SLAAC, where each host automatically generates its unique address based on its MAC address and the network prefix from the router.
+- IPv6 Addressing: I noticed that the PCs were receiving IPv6 addresses with a unique host portion, which seemed unexpected at first.
+I confirmed that this is the correct behavior of SLAAC, where each host          automatically generates its unique address based on its MAC address and the network prefix from the router.

 - ACL Behavior: The ping test from PC1 to PC2 resulted in a "Destination host unreachable" message instead of "Request timed out."
-This is a valid and correct response from the router, indicating that the ACL is working by explicitly denying the traffic and sending an ICMP message back to the source.
+I learned that this is a valid and correct response from the router, indicating that the ACL is working by explicitly denying the traffic and sending an ICMP message back to the source.

 ## 📷 Screenshots